vijfhoek/goeievraagle/README.md

 - Run the development server: `flask run`.

 ### Frontend
-- Open a new terminnal
+- Open a new terminal
 - `cd` to the `frontend` folder.
 - Install required packages: `yarn install`.
 - Run the development server: `yarn dev`.